 Reflectorize each drum with Type III - Microprismatic retroreflective sheeting: 2 orange and 2 white retroreflective bands, 6 inches wide on all projects let to contract after May 1, 2010 unless otherwise specified.
 Alternate the orange and white retroreflective bands with the top band always being orange.
 Ensure that any non-reflectorized area between the orange and white retroreflective bands does not exceed 2 inches.
-Do not splice the retroreflective sheeting directly to the drum surface.
+Do not splice the retroreflective sheeting to create the 6-inch retroreflective bands.
+Apply the retroreflective sheeting directly to the drum surface.
 Do not apply the retroreflective sheeting over a pre-existing layer of retroreflective sheeting.